Suggested Honors Capstone Timeline

 - Begin project research, working closely with capstone mentor.

 - Develop a detailed work plan and research schedule in collaboration with faculty mentor.

-- Complete any required capstone course for your major.
+- Complete any required capstone course for the major.

 2 Semesters Before Graduation

-- Continue research and/or begin the writing necessary to complete the thesis/capstone project.
+- Continue research and/or begin writing the capstone project.

-- Maintain regular contact with capstone project mentor and committee members; be responsible about completing high quality work in a professional manner.
+- Maintain regular contact with capstone project mentor and committee members and complete high quality work in a professional, responsible way.

 - Complete and document public presentation or defense of the project, which must occur by the last day of classes in the graduation term.

 - FOR SPRING GRADUATES: Students may participate in Student Research Symposium during Research Week.
 Applications and abstracts are required and are typically due in March.